VROOMTech/VROOM/README.md

 * Amirah Majid: PhD Candidate, Information School, UW Seattle
 * Kristen Shinohara: PhD Candidate, Information School, UW Seattle

+####Testing Requirements
+Due to the Web Speech API requiring permissions each time to use it, when run through HTTP, the current application is run through HTTPS.
+Certs must be created locally to be able to test this application.
+Instructions to come.

 last updated : 2.24.15